owncloud/docs/README.md

 Refer to [Best Practices and Tips for writing in AsciiDoc](./docs/best-practices.md) for more information.

+To check for broken links manually, see [install and use a broken-link-checker](./checking-broken-links.md).

 ## Target Branch and Backporting

 Please always do your changes in `master` and backport them to the relevant branches.